CambridgeDH/CDH-cookbook/beginner/python/lesson1-introduction-python-language.md

 In this course you will learn how the Python language works and how to write Python code.
 Code is the building material for computer programs, which are complex sets of instructions that guide the computer in performing specific tasks.
 When starting out on working with code, it can be helpful to distinguish between the concepts of 'coding' and 'programming':

 ### Coding
 In 'coding', the focus is on using the principles of how a language works to write specific commands that a computer can correctly interpret.
 In order to code you must understand these principles and how to translate them from human concepts into the right digital format, or 'syntax'.
 Someone who is 'coding' is writing lines of computer instructions.
 Essentially, learning to code is learning how to make the bricks out of the clay that is a programming language.

 ### Programming
 'Programming' involves not only writing individual commands but putting them together into more complex components to achieve sets of tasks.
 It incorporates planning a computer program and putting the pieces together seamlessly, as well as ensuring they work well and that they remain useable over time.
 If coding is like making bricks, then programming is like creating a building out of those bricks.
 However, at the heart of programming is good-quality code.

+An important thing to know is that one does not have to become a full-fledged programmer to benefit from code.
+Simply having the skills to interact with code and find resources for using code is a completely valid and fruitful use of a programming language.
+Similarly, if one does aspire to write longer and more complex programs, they must first learn to code well.
+A potentially helpful metaphor is the difference between someone who owns, maintains, and uses a bicycle to travel, vs. someone who builds bicycles.
+Both are valid ways of using the components of a bicycle!
+Viewing coding and programming in this manner can help you approach the learning process with more confidence.

 [Back to table of contents](#contents)

 ## Immediate Goals and Four Fundamental Principles
-No matter whether your goal is to become a full-fledged programmer, or to simply write some code for your particular project, the aim is the same: learn to read and write sensible, legible, and functioning code, and know how to handle a code situation that has gone wrong.
-That is the focus of this course.
+No matter whether your goal is to become a  programmer, or to simply write some code for your particular project, the aim is the same: learn to read and write sensible, legible, and functioning code, and know how to handle a code situation that has gone wrong.

 It is easy to become overwhelmed when confronted with large, complex programs that other people have written, and it is easy to feel disheartened when one's simple command doesn't work.
 To help, keep in mind these four fundamental principles that all Humanists who write code need:

 <details>
-<summary>&#x1f4a1; Fundamental Principles for Learning to Write Code (expand)</summary>
+<summary>Fundamental Principles for Learning to Write Code (expand)</summary>
 <ol>
 <li>Focus on the practical matters.
 When coding, keep the focus on the concrete idea of what you are trying to achieve in the moment.
 Aim to think as practically as possible.</li>